permazen/permazen/README.md

 Mainstream persistence solutions such as JDBC, JPA and JDO were designed simply to give Java programmers access to existing database functionality.
 They leave many important issues that are _inherent_ to persistence programming poorly addressed or entirely up to the programmer to solve.

 JSimpleDB is a completely different way of looking at persistence programming.
-JSimpleDB starts over, asking the simple question, "What are the issues that are inherent to persistence programming, regardless of programming language or database technology, and how can they be addressed in the most natural way?"
+JSimpleDB starts over, asking the simple question, "What are the issues that are inherent to persistence programming, regardless of programming language or database technology, and how can they be addressed in the most language-natural way?"

-With JSimpleDB not only are many issues inherent to persistence programming solved more easily and naturally than before, but also many persistence issues that tranditional solutions don't address at all are solved as well.
+With JSimpleDB, not only are many issues inherent to persistence programming solved more easily and naturally than before, but also many persistence issues that tranditional solutions don't address at all are solved as well.

-Ask these questions your existing persistence solution:
+Ask these questions of your existing persistence solution:

   * **Configuration complexity** Do we have to explicitly configure details of how data is mapped?
 Are we forced to (ab)use the programming language to address what are really database configuration issues?
   * **Query language concordance** Does the code that performs queries look like regular Java code, or do we have to learn a new “query language”?
   * **Query performance transparency** Is the performance of a query visible and obvious from looking at the code that performs it?
-  * **Data type congruence** Do database types agree with Java types?
-Are all field values supported?
-Do we always read back the same values we write?
+  * **Data type congruence** Do database types agree with Java types across the entire domain of values?
+Are we guaranteed to always read back the same value we write?
-  * **First class offline data** Can it be precisely defined which data is actually copied out of a transaction?
+  * **First class offline data** Can it be precisely defined which data is copied out of a transaction?
 Does offline data have all the rights and privileges of “online” (i.e., transactional) data?
-Does this include index queries and a framework for handling schema differences?
+Does this include the ability to query indexes, and a framework for handling schema differences?
 Can offline data be easily serialized/deserialized?
   * **Schema verification** Is the schema assumed by the code cross-checked against the schema actually present in the database?
+Are we always guaranteed a consistent interpretation of stored data?
   * **Incremental schema evolution** Can multiple schemas exist at the same time in the database, to support rolling upgrades?
 Can data be migrated incrementally, i.e., without stopping the world?
-Can "whole database" migration operations that would limit scalability be completely avoided?
+Are we free from "whole database" migration operations that would limit scalability?
-  * **Structural schema changes** Are structural schema updates performed automatically?
+  * **Structural schema changes** Are structural schema updates performed entirely automatically for us?
   * **Semantic schema changes** Is there a convenient way to specify semantic schema updates, preferably at the Java level, not the database level?
 Do semantic updates have access to both the old and the new values?
   * **Schema evolution type safety** Is type safety and data type congruence guaranteed across arbitrary schema migrations?
-  * **Transactional validation** Does validation occur only at the end of the transaction as it should, or randomly and inconveniently in the middle?
+  * **Transactional validation** Does validation occur only at the end of the transaction (as it should), or randomly and inconveniently in the middle?
   * **Cross-object validation** Is it possible to define validation constraints that span multiple objects/records?
+Can we register for notifications about changes in non-local objects?
-  * **Language-level data maintainability** Can data maintenance tasks be performed using the normal Java types and values?
+  * **Language-level data maintainability** Can database maintenance tasks be performed using the normal Java types and values?
 Are there convenient tools for manual and scripted use?

 JSimpleDB addresses all of these issues, this without sacrificing flexibility or scalability.

-JSimpleDB does this by treating the database as just a sorted key/value store, and implementing the following in Java:
+JSimpleDB does this by treating the database as just a _sorted key/value store_, and implementing the following in Java:

   * Encoding/decoding of field values
-  * Enforcing referential integrity; forward/reverse delete cascades
+  * Referential integrity; forward/reverse delete cascades
-  * Field indexes (simple and composite)
+  * Indexes (simple and composite)
   * Query views
   * Schema management
   * Change notification
   * Validation queues
   * Command line interface
+  * GUI database editor

-JSimpleDB also adds some new features that traditional databases don't provide.
+JSimpleDB also adds several new features that traditional databases don't provide.

-  * Designed from the ground up to be Java-centric; 100% type-safe at all times.
-  * Works on top of any database that can function as a key/value store (SQL, NoSQL, etc.)
-  * Scales gracefully to large data sets; no "whole database" operation is ever required
-  * Configured entirely via Java annotations (only one is required)
-  * Queries are regular Java code - there is no "query language" needed
-  * Change notifications from arbitrarily distant objects
-  * Built-in support for rolling schema changes across multiple nodes with no downtime
-  * Supports simple and composite indexes, including on user-defined custom types
-  * Extensible command line interface (CLI) including Java 8 expression parser
-  * Built-in Java-aware graphical user interface (GUI) based on Vaadin
+### JSimpleDB Slides

+View slides from a [JSimpleDB talk](https://s3.amazonaws.com/archie-public/jsimpledb/JSimpleDB-BJUG-Slides2016-05-05.pdf) at a local Java user's group.

 ### JSimpleDB Paper

-The paper [JSimpleDB: Language-Driven Persistence for Java](https://cdn.rawgit.com/archiecobbs/jsimpledb/master/jsimpledb-language-driven.pdf) describes the issues that are inherent to persistence programming and how JSimpleDB addresses them.
+For a deeper understanding of the motivation and design decisions behind JSimpleDB, read [JSimpleDB: Language-Driven Persistence for Java](https://cdn.rawgit.com/archiecobbs/jsimpledb/master/jsimpledb-language-driven.pdf).

 Abstract:

 > Most software applications require durable persistence of data.
 From a programmer’s point of view, persistence has its own set of inherent issues, e.g., how to manage schema changes, yet such issues are rarely addressed in the programming language itself.
 Instead, how we program for persistence has traditionally been driven by the storage technology side, resulting in incomplete and/or technology-specific support for managing those issues.

 > In Java, the mainstream solution for basic persistence is the Java Persistence API (JPA).
 While popular, it also measures poorly on how well it addresses many of these inherent issues.
 We identify several examples, and generalize them into criteria for evaluating how well any solution serves the programmer’s persistence needs, in any language.
 We introduce JSimpleDB, a persistence layer for ordered key/value stores that, by integrating the data encoding, query, and indexing functions, provides a more complete, type-safe, and language-driven framework for managing persistence in Java, and addresses all of the issues we identify.

-Also available are slides from a [JSimpleDB talk](https://s3.amazonaws.com/archie-public/jsimpledb/JSimpleDB-BJUG-Slides2016-05-05.pdf) at a local Java user's group.

 ### Installing JSimpleDB